afiqazrin/guitar-learning-tool/README.md

 Many existing tools hide essential features behind expensive subscriptions.
 This app aims to break this trend by offering a free and open-source alternative, making guitar education accessible to everyone.

 ## Contribution
 Contributions are welcome!
 If you have ideas for improvements or new features, please submit a pull request.
-Be sure to check out the [contribution guidelines](CONTRIBUTING.md).

 Happy playing!